AET9RNAL/HEAT-FUSE/README.md

 ## Installing Plugins

+### Manual way:

 Drop any `.fuse` file into the `plugins/` folder inside the FUSE install directory.
 The launcher scans it automatically on every launch.
-Use the **Plugins** tab in the launcher to enable or disable individual plugins without restarting.
+Use the **HOME** tab in the launcher to enable or disable individual plugins, or configure via context menu next to toggle.

 ---